Title: | Using CF-Compliant Calendars with Climate Projection Data |

 cut()

-creates a non-epoch factor for arbitrary cut points.
+creates a non-era factor for arbitrary cut points.

 This function calculates the number of time elements, or the relative